ducmthai/vpn-as-a-container/README.md

 - `REGION`: (Optional) The default server is set to `ie33`. `REGION` should match the supported NordVPN `.opvn` server config.
 - `USERNAME`: NordVPN username.
 - `PASSWORD`: NordVPN password.
+- `PROXY_MODE`: socks5 or http to use SOCKS5 or HTTP as proxy protocol.
 - `PROTOCOL`: UDP or TCP which are supported by NordVPN.

 ## Environment variables